okyntary/tp/docs/DeveloperGuide.md

 * A tag name, represented by a `String`

 Two Tags are considered identical if they have the same name.
-A Tag also corresponds to a certain `TagColour`, the mappings of which are stored in the static `tagColours` Hashtable within the Tag class.

 ### Storage